MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/tools/devtools-create-plugin.md

 ---
-title: "Create a plug-in using the Developer Toolkit | Microsoft Docs"
+title: "Create a plug-in using Power Platform Tools | Microsoft Docs"
-description: "Learn how to create and register a Dataverse plug-in using the Power Platform Tools for Visual Studio extension." ms.custom: "" ms.date: 07/19/2021 ms.reviewer: "pehecke"
+description: "Learn how to create and register a Dataverse plug-in using the Power Platform Tools extension for Visual Studio." ms.custom: "" ms.date: 07/19/2021 ms.reviewer: "pehecke"